Pandappuccino/sdv-npc-aelin/README.md

 Once you've met Aelin, congratulations, now you can start to befriend him!
 However, you may have noticed that he's very frail, and he mentioned that the anchor tethering him to the human world is quite weak.
 This is not just flavor text--it's a warning: ***if you buy a Joja membership, Aelin will die and be unavailable for the rest of the save.*** This is retroactive: no matter how many bundles you've completed in the Community Center, the second you decide to buy a membership, it's all over.

+You may notice that Aelin *cannot be dated* upon first meeting him; he is not listed as "Single" in the friendship tab.
+This is intentional--he cannot be dated until after viewing a certain event.
+Aelin's events are locked behind both time and Community Center bundles; in order to unlock the ability to date him (via updating his disposition file), you must view a certain event late in his story.

 ## New Items
-There are a handful of new cooking items to make and profit off of included with this mod, with the recipes to obtain them earned by befriending Aelin and viewing his events, and an extra, secret item that can be obtained if you also have [Eugene](https://www.nexusmods.com/stardewvalley/mods/9222)﻿ in your game world.
+There are a handful of new cooking items to make and profit off of included with this mod, with the recipes to obtain them earned by befriending Aelin and viewing his events, and an extra item that can be obtained if you also have [Eugene](https://www.nexusmods.com/stardewvalley/mods/9222)﻿ in your game world.
 - **Pain Tonic (Meet Aelin):** Requires 3 Poppy and 1 Honey.
 Restores a modest amount of HP and energy, and grants +3 Defense for two hours (simulating a numbness to pain).
 - **Energizing Tonic (Two Hearts):** Requires 2 Kale, 1 Carrot, and 1 Honey.
 Restores a decent amount of HP and Energy, and grants +2 Speed for two hours.
 - **Sunshine Tonic (Four Hearts):** Requires 3 Strawberry, 3 Summer Spangle, and 1 Honey.
 Restores a modest amount of HP and Energy, and grants +3 Farming and Foraging for an hour.
 - **Ancient Tonic (Eight Hearts):** Requires 3 Ancient Fruit, 3 Sweet Gem Berry, 3 Mystic Syrup, and 3 Honey.
 Fully restores HP and Energy, and grants +3 to all stats for the rest of the day.
 - **Strawberry Tea (Complete "A Secret Gift", exclusive to Eugene):** Requires 3 Tea Leaves, 1 Strawberry, and 1 Honey.
 A universally-liked gift that is also loved by Aelin, Evelyn, Leah, Sandy, and Emily.
+Only added if Eugene is in the game world.

 The four "Tonic" items are a universal dislike, with some exceptions: Vincent, Jas, and Leo hate all four items, while Alex, George, Robin, and Clint like Pain Tonic.

-If the player buys a Joja membership, the first four recipes will instead be delivered by Harvey upon purchasing certain developments, and the Strawberry Tea recipe will be delivered once the player reaches six hearts with Eugene.
+If the player buys a Joja membership, the first four recipes will instead be sold by Harvey upon purchasing certain developments, and the Strawberry Tea recipe will be delivered once the player reaches six hearts with Eugene.

 Icons for the tonics are by [Merchant-Shade](https://merchant-shade.itch.io/)!